macho-catt/100-days-of-code/log.md

 **Thoughts:** I took a couple days of break since I was getting pretty burnt out with coding.
 I just needed the weekend for myself.
 Which is good since I'm ready to tackle more coding stuff!
 I did read about some APIs regarding my planned project, so it wasn't a complete break.
 My last PR for hfla was also merged, so I took on a new issue.
 This time, it's related to github actions so I started learning about it and testing it.

+### Day 70: August 3, 2021
+#####

+**Today's Progress**: Opened a PR for a gh-action

+**Thoughts:** I finished the issue I was working on yesterday regarding implementing a gh action.
+Testing it was painful since I had to do multiple commits + creation of new issues on my fork.
+I saw a tool called nektos that supposedly lets you run and test gh actions locally, so I might look in to that.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**